budimanlai/go-pkg/docs/jwt-auth.md

 ## Methods

 ### `NewJWTAuth(config JWTConfig) *JWTAuth`
-Membuat instance baru dari JWTAuth middleware.
+Creates a new instance of JWTAuth middleware.

 ### `Middleware() fiber.Handler`
-Mengembalikan Fiber middleware handler.
+Returns Fiber middleware handler.

 ### `GetSecretKey() string`
-Mendapatkan secret key yang digunakan.
+Gets the secret key being used.

 ### `GetSigningMethod() string`
-Mendapatkan signing method yang digunakan.
+Gets the signing method being used.

 ### `GetContextKey() string`
-Mendapatkan context key untuk menyimpan claims.
+Gets the context key for storing claims.

 ## Security Best Practices

 1. **Secret Key**
-   - Gunakan secret key yang kuat dan random
+   - Use strong and random secret key
-   - Minimal 32 karakter
+   - Minimum 32 characters
-   - Simpan di environment variables
+   - Store in environment variables
-   - Jangan commit ke repository
+   - Don't commit to repository

 2. **Token Expiration**
-   - Set expiration time yang reasonable (24 jam - 7 hari)
+   - Set reasonable expiration time (24 hours - 7 days)
    - Implement refresh token mechanism
-   - Force re-login untuk operasi sensitive
+   - Force re-login for sensitive operations

 3. **HTTPS**
-   - Selalu gunakan HTTPS di production
+   - Always use HTTPS in production
-   - Token dapat dicuri jika menggunakan HTTP
+   - Tokens can be stolen if using HTTP

 4. **Token Storage (Client-side)**
-   - Simpan di httpOnly cookie (recommended)
+   - Store in httpOnly cookie (recommended)
-   - Atau localStorage dengan XSS protection
+   - Or localStorage with XSS protection
-   - Hindari sessionStorage untuk persistent login
+   - Avoid sessionStorage for persistent login

 5. **Signing Method**
-   - Gunakan minimal HS256
+   - Use minimum HS256
-   - HS512 untuk keamanan lebih tinggi
+   - HS512 for higher security
-   - Jangan gunakan "none" algorithm
+   - Don't use "none" algorithm

 6. **Claims Validation**
-   - Validasi exp (expiration)
+   - Validate exp (expiration)
-   - Validasi iss (issuer) jika menggunakan
+   - Validate iss (issuer) if used
-   - Validasi aud (audience) jika menggunakan
+   - Validate aud (audience) if used

 7. **Token Revocation**
    - Implement blacklist mechanism
-   - Store revoked tokens di Redis/Database
+   - Store revoked tokens in Redis/Database
-   - Check blacklist di success handler
+   - Check blacklist in success handler

 ## Performance Tips

 1. **Token Size**
-   - Jangan simpan data besar di JWT claims
+   - Don't store large data in JWT claims
-   - JWT dikirim di setiap request
+   - JWT is sent in every request
-   - Simpan hanya identifier (user_id), fetch detail dari database
+   - Store only identifiers (user_id), fetch details from database

 2. **Caching**
-   - Cache user data dari database
+   - Cache user data from database
-   - Gunakan Redis untuk blacklist tokens
+   - Use Redis for token blacklist
-   - Cache permissions di memory
+   - Cache permissions in memory

 3. **Middleware Order**
-   - Letakkan JWT middleware setelah rate limiting
+   - Place JWT middleware after rate limiting
-   - Sebelum handler yang butuh authentication
+   - Before handlers that need authentication

 ## See Also